jroivas/cxx-kernel/README.md

 ## Building

 You need C and C++ compiler, nasm and CMake.
-First clone this git repository and make a build folder under it.
+First clone this git repository, and update musl libc source code:

+    ./3rdparty/musl/update_musl.sh

+After that make a build folder.
 There you can run cmake:

     mkdir build
     cd build